HomePlaysTwelfth Night → Characters

 Sebastian

-Viola's twin brother, whose late arrival in Illyria converts the comedy's tangled disguise plot into resolving marriages.
+Viola's twin, whose late arrival in Illyria turns the disguise plot into the marriages that resolve the comedy.

 Read More